Apoc101/Win-Debloat/README.md

 While deleting the Telemetry, some services that are in charge of delivering it to Microsoft are deleted to ensure full privacy; this makes it so that fully re-enabling these services is virtually impossible without a fresh Windows install.

-#### Why is disabling Hybernation not recommended for Laptop users?
+#### Why is disabling hibernation not recommended for Laptop users?

-Hybernation is critical to maintain a laptop's battery charge by automatically "putting it to sleep" after a certain amount of time that it's inactive.
+Hibernation is critical to maintain a laptop's battery charge by automatically "putting it to sleep" after a certain amount of time that it's inactive.
 Disabling this will drastically reduce the usable charge on a laptop.

 #### What do I do if I found a bug or have a question?